Well, that was an utter shambles

 We wanted the Swansea way.
 The Swansea way now appears to be something completely different to what we all thought.
 But cheap, sell high and buy shit was the Premier League Swansea way, now it is sell low, buy nothing.

-Get two free £10 bets on Birmingham City v Swansea City (or other matches) by opening a new account at William Hill.
+Get two free £10 bets on Stoke City v Swansea City (or other matches) by opening a new account at William Hill.
 Place an initial bet of a minimum of £10 and William Hill will give you two £10 bets.
 You must enter the promotional code ''F20'' when signing up as a new customer.

 Photo: Action Images